Jbolton89/MySQL-Eomployer-Tracker/README.md

 # Installation

-This program uses Node.js, Inquirer.js and MySQL
+This program uses Node.js, Inquirer.js, MySQL, console.table

 # Useage
+See Video (Incomplete) -

 # Contributing

-# License
+Only myself contributing
 # Questions

+If you have any questions please email me at jasonbolton89@gmail.com, or visit my work at Github/jbolton89